liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointOnline/restricted-sharepoint-search-admin-scripts.md

 Add-SPOTenantRestrictedSearchAllowedList  -SitesListFileUrl C:\Users\admin\Downloads\UrlList.csv
 ```
 > [!NOTE]
->  To generate a list of all your SharePoint site URL's, navigate to your SharePoint online admin center, navigate to **Active Sites** and select **export**.
+>  To generate a list of all your SharePoint site URLs, navigate to your SharePoint online admin center, navigate to **Active Sites** and select **export**.
 The exported list includes classic sites as well.
  Remove any sites from this list that you don't want indexed.
-You can include up to 100 URL's.
+You can include up to 100 URLs.

 This example lets the admin add the sites to the allowed list by giving a CSV file.
 Add the list of site URLs in URL column.